caniceirotiago/FP-AOR-FRONTEND/README.md

 ## Technologies Used

 React.js: Utilized as the main library for building the user interface.
 React's component-based architecture allows for the creation of reusable and high-performance components, ensuring a dynamic and responsive user experience.

 React Router: Manages routing within the application, enabling efficient navigation between different pages without the need for full page reloads.
 This ensures smooth transitions for users.

 CSS: Employed for detailed and aesthetic styling of interface elements, allowing for a customized look and feel of the application.

 React Intl: Integrated for internationalization, supporting multiple languages and cultures to ensure global accessibility and an inclusive user experience.

 WebSockets: Facilitates real-time communication between the frontend and backend, enabling instant updates and interactive features within the user interface.

-FontAwesome: Provides intuitive icons to enhance the visual appeal and usability of the interface.
-React-Select: Used for creating configurable dropdown lists, improving user interaction with form elements.
-React-Datepicker: Offers an intuitive date selection interface, making it easier for users to pick dates.
-Recharts: Utilized for data visualization, allowing clear and efficient presentation of charts and graphs.
+etc...
 ## Installation

 To get started with the frontend application, follow these steps: